robertfeldt/BlackBoxOptim.jl/README.md

 BlackBoxOptim.jl
 ==============

-BlackBoxOptim is a (experimental, work-in-progress) global optimization framework for Julia (http://julialang.org/).
-It supports both multi- and single-objective optimization problems and is focused on (meta-)heuristic/stochastic algorithms (DE, NES, CMA-ES etc) rather than more traditional, deterministic algorithms (that are often based on gradients/differentiability).
+BlackBoxOptim is a (work-in-progress) global optimization framework for Julia (http://julialang.org/).
+It supports both multi- and single-objective optimization problems and is focused on (meta-)heuristic/stochastic algorithms (DE, NES, CMA-ES etc) that do NOT require the function being optimized to be differentiable.
+This is in contrast to more traditional, deterministic algorithms that are often based on gradients/differentiability.

 Eventually we hope to provide a JuMP interface but since it is not clear if JuMP supports multiple objectives this is to be decided.